pragatipratishrutiswain/Certificates/README.md

 🎯 Hands-on in Alteryx, Snowflake, Google BigQuery.

-🏆 Experienced in ETL, Data modeling, Data wrangling and visualization.
+🏆 Experienced in ETL, Data modeling, Data wrangling and Visualization.